 - Vanilla extract

-- Powdered sugar and a touch of milk or cream for the glaze.
+- Powdered sugar and a touch of milk or heavy cream: Used to make the sweet, tangy glaze.

-- Place a rack in the middle section of your oven and preheat it.
-Grease and flour a 9x5 inch loaf pan.
+- Place a rack in the middle of your oven and preheat it.
+Line a 9 x 5-inch loaf pan with parchment paper or grease and flour it.

-- With mixer running on low speed, add the flour mixture alternately with the sour cream, beginning and ending with the flour mixture.
+- With the mixer on low speed, add the flour mixture alternately with the sour cream, beginning and ending with the flour mixture.

-- Pour the batter into the prepared loaf pan and bake for approximately 50 minutes.
+- Pour batter into the prepared loaf pan and bake for about 50 minutes.
 Test cake with a toothpick or a cake tester to see if the loaf is done.

-- Place the lemon loaf on a rack to cool for 15 minutes before removing it from pan.
-Let cool until cake is slightly warm and pour lemon glaze on loaf.
+- Place the loaf pan on a wire rack and cool for 15 minutes before removing the loaf cake.
+Let the cake cool until slightly warm and pour the sweet lemon glaze over the top.

 How to Zest and Juice a Lemon

-Remember to only zest the coloured part of the citrus fruit, the white pith underneath is bitter and will impart a bitter taste to your baked goods.
+When zesting lemons, be sure to grate only the outer yellow layer, as the white pith underneath is bitter and will impart a bitter taste to your baked goods.

-Before juicing the lemons, apply a bit of pressure on them while rolling them back and forth on the counter a few times.
-This extra step will help you get more juice out of them.
+To get the most juice out of your lemons, roll them firmly on the counter a few times before cutting.
+This simple step will help you get more juice out of them with less effort.

 To make the lemon glaze, just whisk the ingredients together in a bowl.
 You can add more lemon juice if you prefer it tangier, and more cream or milk to get a thinner glaze.